XRPLF/rippled/BUILD.md

 ## Prerequisites

 > **Warning**
-> The commands in this document are guidelines which cannot always be successfully copy and pasted.
+> The commands in this document are examples which cannot always be successfully copy-and-pasted.
 > This document is written for multiple audiences,
 > meaning that your particular circumstances may require some commands and not
 > others.